tholden/tholden.github.io/index.md

 The papers below have been replaced by newer papers taking different approaches to the same topic.
 There may still be something of interest in them.

 ### Reconciling near trend-stationary growth with medium-frequency cycles
+> Existing models of dynamic endogenous growth generate implausibly large trend breaks in output when augmented with standard business cycle shocks.
+This paper presents a model without this deficiency, yet still capable of generating large medium-frequency fluctuations around the trend.
+Ensuring the robustness of the trend requires that we eliminate the scale effects and knife edge assumptions that plague most growth models.
+In our model, medium-frequency fluctuations arise from changes in the proportion of industries producing patent protected products.
+However, variations in the number of firms within each industry ensure that process improvement incentives remain roughly constant.

 ### Data consistent modelling of medium-frequency cycles and their origins
+> This paper presents four stylized facts on medium-frequency cycles, then builds and estimates a model capable of replicating both these facts and standard business-cycle ones.
+We show that GDP returns to trend at long lags, that aggregate mark-ups always lead output, and are only counter-cyclical at low frequencies, and that medium-frequency cycles are larger in countries with longer patent protection.
+Since traditional dynamic endogenous growth models generate large trend-breaks following business-cycle shocks, our model is based on that of Holden (2013a).
+After estimation, a financial-type shock to the stock of ideas emerges as the key driver of the medium-frequency cycle.

 ### Online appendices to “Reconciling near trend-stationary growth with medium-frequency cycles” and “Data consistent modelling of medium-frequency cycles and their origins”
+> This paper presents the online appendices to Holden (2013a) and Holden (2013b).
+We discuss the derivation of the first order and free-entry conditions, the steady state level of relative productivity of non-protected industries, and the nature of the inventor-firm bargaining procedure.
+We go on to present the full equations of both models considered, details of the data used for estimation, and the results of this estimation procedure.

 ## Rought or Dormant Papers
 The papers below are either extremely rough, or are dormant (for now).
 There may still be something of interest in them.